How do you typically respond to conflict?

 Different than a timeline or milestones, pacing is about understanding when to pause or slow down and when to speed ahead.
 Every milestone in a project’s plan deserves its own sense of pace.
 There’s a common saying that fences make good neighbors.

 The underlying assumption is that people get along better when there is separation, that relationships need defined space.
 We disagree.
 Our best work happens when people break down those fences and come together.
 We believe that collaboration leads to the best ideas and the best path forward.
-We know from experience that we can do more together than alone.
-We know that projects take time and effort.
-We expect to spend hours on project timelines, project budgets, and project deliverables whether we’re planning an event, constructing a building, or installing public art.
+We know from experience that we can do more together than alone. |

 Reach PartnersYour partners in leadership.
 Categories